The Good News of the Kingdom: The Nature of the Kingdom

 A Direct Reign of God the Father

 Above all else, Christ understood the Kingdom to be the direct reign (or rule) of God the Father over his creation.
-We see this truth on display in the Lord’s Prayer, where he taught his disciples to say, “Thy Kingdom come, Thy will be done, on earth as it is in heaven” (Mt.
-6:10).
+We see this truth on display in the Lord’s Prayer, where he taught his disciples to say, “Thy Kingdom come, Thy will be done, on earth as it is in heaven” (Matthew 6:10).
 Here we have a virtual definition of the Kingdom: It is the sphere where God’s will is being done as it is in heaven.
 But to understand this saying, we must be clear on two points.
 First, what exactly does Jesus mean by the Father’s “will”?
 And secondly, what is the difference, at present, between the way this will is being done in heaven and on earth?

 Concerning the first question, it is clear that here Jesus has in mind what theologians call God’s will of precept (or moral will, or will of command).
 Revealed in Eden, revealed in Christ, and revealed in his Scriptural promises and precepts, it may be defined as that which God expressly desires his creatures to do and to be, so that they, reflecting both the character of their Creator and his benevolent purpose for their lives, may naturally and joyfully bring glory to him.